 James growled beside me.
 I elbowed him.

 “How rude of me, my apologies...ladies.
 My name is Hunter DarkMoon.
 Better know as Newborn Hunter, my Parents are Vampires.
 I’ll be walking into the Ceremony around the same time as Luke Gerewolf.”
 Hunter bowed.
 The youngest member of every family took the name of the family race; because my mother and Father were werewolves I took the name Gere-Puppy, but I would rather die than let anyone call me that.

 The girls “oooh”ed, but Hunter never took his eyes off of me.

 “It’s a pleasure to meet you Hunter, maybe we’ll see you around.”
 I tried to be polite.
 I could grasp the tension that formed around us.
-Vampires weren’t well received on the Eastern side of town just as few wolves are respected in the Western side.
+Vampires weren’t well received on the Eastern side of town just as few wolves were respected in the Western side.

-“I’ve been around vampires my entire life and none have sent chills down my spine like that.”
+“I’ve been around Vampires my entire life and none have sent chills down my spine like that.”
 Bella shivered involuntarily, her face didn’t show pleasure or thrill, but concern and unease.